-Segments are ideal for a job that requires multiple visits to complete the job or to take deposits, collect deductibles and bill insurance companies or multiple payments.
+Segments are ideal for a job that requires multiple visits to complete the job, collecting deductibles and billing insurance companies, or multiple payments.

 Below, find a few scenarios on how to use segments in your workflow.

 If you need to schedule a job lasting more than one day or requiring different technicians use Segments

 In the example below we will walk through scheduling a sprinkler system installation.
 The job will last two days and will require a different technician for each day or phase of the job.

 Scenario 2: Need to Make a Return Visit